 Another significant distinction is the nature of both services.

-LearnDash is a paid plugin for the open-source WordPress open-source CMS, whereas Moodle is open-source software.
+On the other hand, LearnDash is a paid plugin for the open-source WordPress open-source CMS, whereas Moodle is open-source software.
 While it is built on open-source platform features and capabilities, it is not an open-source solution in and of itself.

-- Compatibility with eLearning Standards: Both Moodle LMS and LearnDash LMS are compatible with eLearning standards such as SCORM and xAPI.
+- Compatibility with eLearning Standards: Moodle LMS and LearnDash LMS are compatible with eLearning standards such as SCORM and xAPI.

 - Activity Management: Both platforms include features for activity management, such as quizzes, assignments, and assessments.